Information for Prospective Niagara Catholic Trustees

 - A resident of the Regional Municipality of Niagara

 Trustees elected to represent English-Catholic ratepayers for Niagara Catholic are a part of the Ontario Catholic School Trustees’ Association.
 Please take a moment to review the organization’s A Call to Service pamphlet and Becoming a Catholic School Trustee: A Call to Service and Stewardship in Christ booklet, and the Ontario Education Services Corporation’s Making a Difference for Kids publication, which provide valuable information about the roles and responsibilities of school board trustees.

 Nominations are now open for the 2018 municipal election, which includes school board trustees.
-Niagara Catholic will host a meeting for those interested in finding out more about the very important roles and responsibilities of Catholic school board trustees on July 5 at 6 p.m. at the Catholic Education Centre at 427 Rice Road in Welland.
+If you missed our information session, please visit the Catholic Education Centre at 427 Rice Road for an information package about the roles and responsibilities of Catholic school board trustees.
 Nominations close at 2 p.m. on July 27, 2018, and the election will take place on October 22, 2018.